Only1JohnN/load-stress_test-automation/README.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute, please fork the repository and submit a pull request (PR).
-Ensure that your contributions adhere to the project's coding standards and include appropriate tests.
-Open issues or PRs to discuss and review any changes.
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch-name`).
+3. Make your changes and commit (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch-name`).
+5. Open a pull request.

 ## Contact

-For any questions, feedback, or collaboration inquiries, please reach out to Adeniyi John.
+For any questions, feedback, or collaboration inquiries, please contact Adeniyi John.

 Thank you for using **Load-Stress-Test-Automation**.
 We hope this tool helps you achieve optimal performance for your applications!